pithadiyarp/ronak/DW1000/DOC/Navigation.md

    * 3 Anchors
    * 1 Tag

-* Flash the four NRF52840 Nordic platforms with `dw1000_rtls_arm` application as mention in README.md.
+* Flash the four NRF52840 Nordic platforms with `dw1000_rtls_arm` application as mentioned in README.md.
-* The Anchors are configured using user-interface provide in `dw1000_rtls_arm` example as shown below.
+* For `dw1000_rtls_arm` example, the configuration of the Anchor/Tag will be done using user Inputs as shown below.
-    * For A0 :
+    * To configure the device as Anchor 0 with Mode 0 :
         ```bash
         Select Mode Configuration:  0:Mode-0 1:Mode-1 2:Mode-2 3:Mode-3
         0